What You Need to Know About Retinal Toxicity from Plaquenil

 Some important risk factors to consider include:

 Health issues like obesity and organ failure interfere with how your body absorbs, stores and disposes of the drug, which can complicate treatment.
-Plaquenil is a strong medication, so it is crucial that you speak with your doctor about any long-term health issues, allergies or previous complications you may have had in order to avoid any nasty surprises.
+Plaquenil is a strong medication, so you must speak with your doctor about any long-term health issues, allergies or previous complications you may have had to avoid any nasty surprises.